emekafredy/contact_app/README.md

 ## contact_app
-A simple web app (CRUD) for contacts (built with Postgres, Express, Angular, and Node)
+A simple web api (CRUD) for contacts (built with Postgres, Express, and Node)